vglazer/vglazer.github.io/_posts/2018-09-02-blas-lapack.md

 date:   2018-09-02 19:41:00
 categories: libraries mac osx numerical_analysis linear_algebra scientific_computing
 ---
+## Motivation
+I've been vaguely aware of BLAS and LAPACK forever, but lately I finally decided to take the time to read up on them properly.
+Below is a summary of my findings.

 ## Background
 [LAPACK](http://www.netlib.org/lapack/) is a standard library -- written in Fortran -- for